A CIRCLE OF PEACE

 In Fall 2021, Mark and Yvon in collaboration with the Hawthorne Youth and Community Center hosted a coding workshop with five local teenagers, taught by Susan Klimczak of the Teach 2 Learn, learn 2 Teach program at the Mel King Fab Lab at the Madison Park Vocational High School.

-supported by two grants from the Mayor's Office of Arts and Culture: one from the Transformative Public Art program and one from the Opportunity Fund.
-2.0.
 The project's goal was to redesign the lighting installation to improve it and make it far more energy efficient.

 Design and Development

 Mark Schafer and Yvon Augustin, along with some of the teens who helped develop and design the programming code that power and control the breathing glow of the individual trees.
 Participants from for the “Light, Coding, Action!” workshop were recruited from local Boston schools such as John D. Obrien School of Match and Science Boston Latin Academy.

 The Lights, Coding, Action! workshop participants, along side instructor Susan Klimczak learned together to program microcontrollers with Arduino (a coding language similar to C++) in order to control programmable LED light strips.
 The light strips would then be wrapped aroung a circle of trees in the field next to the Hawthorne Youth and Community Center in Roxbury’s Highland Park, (184 Highland Street) to create a pattern of breathing that glows and dims, seeminly breathing during the evenings and nights.
 Due to technical issues, the installation and inauguration of the redesigned public artwork was delayed until this winter 2022.

 “Coming every week to the

 “Lights, Coding, Action!” workshop, coding, eating pizza, and having some

 laughs, was a highlight of my week.
 Almost a year later, we got a text saying